Driving gives us freedom and mobility, but it comes with many risks—including the possibility of a life-altering car accident.

 Featured on Steve Clark and Associates

-“According to a report by the Medical Malpractice Center, about 15,000 to 19,000 medical negligence lawsuits are filed in the U.S. every year.
+“According to a report by the Medical The Personal Injury Center, about 15,000 to 19,000 medical negligence lawsuits are filed in the U.S. every year.
 While the regulations and standards for medical malpractice differ between states and countries, some underlying concepts are the same.”

 Read more here.